A printed Excel spreadsheet with more than one page can be difficult to read.

-Print a Column on the Left of Every Page in Excel 2013
+How to Print the Same Column on Every Page in Microsoft Excel (Guide with Pictures)

 Step 1: Open your spreadsheet in Excel 2013.